plmcdowe/PowerShell-and-Forescout/README.md

 I had been leveraging PowerShell scripts in Forescout policies for a few months when I realized that the script repository in Forescout was becoming cluttered, and version control was growing cumbersome.
 In those preceding months, I had been creating PowerShell scripts unique to each individual policy.
 > \> Discover and track logged on users?
 Script.
 > \> Discover and remove USB devices?
 Script.. for *each* USB device.
-> \> Discover and unistall prohibited software?
+> \> Discover and uninstall prohibited software?
 Script.. for *each* program.
 > \> Track software versions?
 Scripts.
 > \> And so on, and on, and on.

 As you can imagine, this scaled terribly.

 The 2 scripts in this repository are examples of my effort to deconflict Forescout Policy and the use of unique PowerShell scripts.
 I sought to create scripts which were modular and easily extendable to meet new requirements within their general use-cases.
 This boiled down to 2 scripts.
 One to manage installed or running software, and one to manage installed or active USB devices.
-This enabled Forescout policies to be reshaped as well, resulting in fewer scripts on clients being ran simultanously, or individually throughout a host's time on the network.
+This enabled Forescout policies to be reshaped as well, resulting in fewer scripts on clients being ran simultaneously, or individually throughout a host's time on the network.

 ### [ 1 ] [APP_SwitchCase.ps1](https://github.com/plmcdowe/PowerShell-and-Forescout/blob/46b27bdb2193f8ee5286ae92a2f75d76491e80e8/APP_SwitchCase.ps1)
 The link above redirects to the script in this repository.
 The outline below demonstrates its use of Regex switch cases and general structure.